How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

-“[My wife and I] were in Switzerland a couple of years ago and we stayed at a hostel in a private room,” recalls Naveen.
+“My wife and I were in Switzerland a couple of years ago, and we stayed at a hostel in a private room,” recalls Naveen.
 “There are no budget hotels in a place like Switzerland.
-It’s either a hostel or ultra-glamorous hotel.
-The hostel we stayed at was still very comfortable and affordable for us though.”
+It’s either a hostel or an ultra-glamorous hotel.
+The hostel we stayed at was still very comfortable and affordable for us, though.”

 If you really prefer to stay in a hotel though, that’s okay!
 You can book awesome deals on hotels using travel credit cards since they often allow you to spend points on hotel rooms.